Home

 This product is particularly useful if your cat or kitten is allergic to fleas and needs quick relief.

-One treatment of Advantage will protect your cat from fleas for up to 4 weeks.
+One treatment of Advantage will protect your feline companion from fleas for up to 4 weeks.

 How to Apply Advantage Flea Control